Teradata/vantage-dss-plugin-sqle-functions/README.txt

 5. When the upload succeeds, click on [Reload] button, or do a hard refresh (Ctrl + F5) on all open Dataiku browsers for the change to take effect.

+Documentation for the present plugin exists in the folder "resource/documentation" of the plugin zip file.

 III.
 Limitations
 ----------------